thegamingden/the-ends-of-the-matrix/src/crunch/equipment.md

 hardware that extracts tactical information from multiple sensory feeds.
 So long as multiple viewpoints are available, the system can assist the combat abilities of all users in the system.
-In order to contribute to the system, a user needs to send it high density simsense feed, but benefiting from the BattleTac's conclusions requires only a display link.
+In order to contribute to the system, a user needs to send it high density SimSense feed, but benefiting from the BattleTac's conclusions requires only a display link.
 In game terms, the effective rating of the system cancels out penalties for being attacked multiple times and cover provided by allies in the system.
 The BattleTac's rating limits the amount of such penalty it can cancel, and the unit's effective rating is capped by how many viewpoints are contributing to it.
-A user operating in Hot Sim operates as if the BattleTac's rating were one higher.
+A user operating in HotSim operates as if the BattleTac's rating were one higher.

 | Rating |   Minimum Units |  Cost |      Availability |